-The Feedstock Flexibility Program was reauthorized by Congress in the 2014 Farm Bill as an option to avoid sugar forfeitures.
-USDA’s Dec.
-12, 2017, World Agricultural Supply and Demand Estimates report (www.usda.gov/oce/commodity/wasde) projects that FY 2018 U.S. ending sugar stocks are unlikely to lead to forfeitures.
-Therefore, at this time, USDA does not expect to purchase and sell sugar under the Feedstock Flexibility Program for FY 2018.
+The Feedstock Flexibility Program, initially authorized in the 2008 Farm Bill, was reauthorized by Congress in the 2018 Farm Bill as an option to avoid sugar forfeitures.
+Under the Feedstock Flexibility Program, if USDA is faced with the likelihood of loan forfeitures, it is required to purchase surplus sugar and sell it to bioenergy producers to reduce the surplus in the food use market and support sugar prices.
+USDA’s August 12, 2020, World Agricultural Supply and Demand Estimates report (www.usda.gov/oce/commodity/wasde) projects that crop year 2020 (fiscal year 2021) U.S. ending sugar stocks are unlikely to lead to forfeitures.
+Therefore, currently, USDA does not expect to purchase and sell sugar under the Feedstock Flexibility Program for crop year 2020.

-USDA closely monitors domestic sugar stocks, consumption, imports and other sugar market variables on an ongoing basis, and will continue to administer the sugar program as transparently as possible using the latest available data.
-The next quarterly estimate regarding the Feedstock Flexibility Program will occur on or before April 1, 2018.
+USDA will closely monitor domestic sugar stocks, consumption, imports, and other sugar market variables on an ongoing basis and will continue to administer the sugar program as transparently as possible using the latest available data.
+The next quarterly estimate regarding the Feedstock Flexibility Program will occur on or before January 1, 2021.